Skip to main content

 Aident never sees your password.
 Sign-in goes straight to the provider; Aident only receives a token you can revoke at any time.

-The Connections Page
+The Capabilities Page

 Managing Connections